MicrosoftDocs/fabric-docs/docs/data-factory/format-delimited-text.md

 - **Quote character**: The single character to quote column values if it contains column delimiter.
 The default value is **double quotes** `"`.
 When **Quote character** is defined as empty string, it means there is no quote char and column value is not quoted, and escape character is used to escape the column delimiter and itself.

 - **First row as header**: Specifies whether to treat/make the first row as a header line with names of columns.
 Allowed values are selected and unselected (default).
-When first row as header is unselected, note UI data preview and lookup activity output auto generate column names as Prop_{n} (starting from 0), copy activity requires [explicit mapping](/azure/data-factory/copy-activity-schema-and-type-mapping#explicit-mapping) from source to sink and locates columns by ordinal (starting from 1), and mapping data flow lists and locates columns with name as Column_{n} (starting from 1).
+When first row as header is unselected, note UI data preview and lookup activity output auto generate column names as Prop_{n} (starting from 0), copy activity requires [explicit mapping](/azure/data-factory/copy-activity-schema-and-type-mapping#explicit-mapping) from source to destination and locates columns by ordinal (starting from 1).

 - **Null value**: Specifies the string representation of null value.
 The default value is empty string.